myothiha/obsidian/VLLM/CLIP-Based/SigLIP2.md

 	2. Open-vocabulary detection
 5. Cultural Diversity and Fairness

+SigLIP2 provide the following
+1. Strong multilingual vision-language encoders
+2. Dense features (for segmentation and depth estimation)
+	- incorporate self-supervised loss as well as decoder-based loss.
+3. Backward compatible with SigLIP
+4. Can accept native aspect ratio and different resolutions.
+	1. NaFlex variant
+5. Strong small Models using distillation via active data curation.

-## SigLIP2 as a vision Encoder in VLMs
+# SigLIP2 as a vision Encoder in VLMs

 SigLIP2 + LLM